tvqt/jacaranda/README.md

 *A watchful tree and extensible Slack messenger to keep you informed of how your civic tech projects are being used.*

+> Not everything that can be counted counts, and not everything that counts can be counted.
+> (Albert Einstine, on the wall of his study in Princeton.
+Quoted in *Can We Know Better?*, Robert Chambers, 2017)

+This project is an attempt to get useful information about how a project is used, to the people who maintain, run, and build it.

 Working on PlanningAlerts over the last year we’ve noticed that:

 * We don’t have an accurate idea of the impact of PlanningAlerts, how many people are using it, or the rate a which this is changing; and